kyma-project/community/collaboration/sig-core/proposals/event-flow.md

 1. Create `EventActivation`
 2. Create `Knative Subscription` to enable event flow between Application Channel and Broker Channel
 3. Label user namespace in order to let the Knative Namespace controller create the `Knative Broker`
-4. Create `Istio Policy` (allows permissive communication between Knative Broker <-> Knative Broker filter)
+4. Create `Istio Policy` (allows Prometheus - which is outside the Service Mesh - to scrape metrics from the Knative Broker Pods)

+For more details on how Application Broker is involved in Knative Eventing Mesh, see [this document](https://kyma-project.io/docs/master/components/knative-eventing-mesh/#architecture-architecture-component-dependencies)

 ## Motivation/Problems